2021 Leadership in Community Resilience Grant Program

 Grantees will receive customized support and mentorship opportunities from the Resilient Cities Network (RCN), and will have more access to external partners and subject matter experts than in previous years.
 Additional partners include Climate Access, Urban Land Institute (ULI), NOAA, Institute for Diversity and Inclusion in Emergency Management (I-DIEM), American Society of Adaptation Professionals (ASAP), ICLEI, NASA, Thriving Earth Exchange (TEX), ecoAmerica, and more.

-Apply for the Leadership in Community Resilience Grant Program now by clicking the button to the right.
+Applications closed for the Leadership in Community Resilience Grant Program on Wednesday, December 23, 2020.

 Past LCR Grant Cohorts